 Priority Level Focus Area High New and existing rapid re-housing or emergency shelter projects.
 Sustaining of existing emergency shelter programs, which are high performing and provide appropriate supportive services and linkages to other community resources.
 Medium Sustaining of existing emergency shelter programs, which are medium performing and provide appropriate supportive services and linkages to other community resources.
-Low Sustaining of existing emergency shelter, which are low performing or do not provide appropriate supportive services and linkages to other community resources.
+Sustaining of existing emergency shelter, which are low performed on not provide appropriate supportive services and linkages to community resources.
 Stand alone street outreach projects.
 All other projects.